-On the west side of the interior of the Synagogue is the Bimah, from which the service is conducted.
+On the west side of the interior is the Bimah, from which the service is conducted.
 The Bimah area is on three stepped platforms above the central area.
-Along the west wall behind the reader's lectern on the highest platform area is a mahogany wooden bench for the service's participants.
+Along the west wall behind the reader's lectern on the highest platform is a mahogany wooden bench for the service's participants.
 In front of the bench is a mahogany lectern facing the Ark on the east wall.
 Access to the Bimah is on the north and south sides by paneled wooden rails with brass finials on the rear newels and tall brass candlesticks on the front newels.
-Two steps below the Bimah area is a smaller octagonal enclosure of the wooden reader's desk.
+Two steps below the Bimah area is a smaller octagonal enclosure of the wooden reader's desk (see Photo 8).

 The floor of the Synagogue is paved with ceramic tile.
-In accordance with local Sephardic Jewish tradition, the central floor area and the raised platforms of the congregation are covered with about an inch of sand.
+In accordance with Sephardic Jewish tradition, the central floor area of the congregation is covered with about an inch of sand.